ShZil/network-utilities/Scanner/README.md

 Note, it doesn't currently work.
 I'll try fixing it -- I'll see what I can do.
 But perhaps not today.

+[03:49] Doing some old-fashioned print-based debugging.

+[03:55] VSCode Python IDE helped me find the bug.
+I placed a breakpoint according to my knowledge, and it presented the exception!
+From there, it's a trivial solution.